kno10/WikipediaEntities/README.md

 The source code here is made available for your to understand and reproduce the results as necessary.
 But hopefully, you will not need to run it yourself.
-To run this, you will need about 30 GB of disk space and 16 GB of RAM.
-The first step takes two hours on a modern PC; it produces 1.2 GB of link data, and a 14 GB Lucene index.
+To run this, you will need about 30 GB of disk space and 24 GB of RAM.
+The first step takes one hour on a modern multicore PC; it produces 1.2 GB of link data, and a 14 GB Lucene index.
 66 MB of frequent link text and 120 MB of redirect information.
+The second phase then takes about 45 minutes, and yields 5-10 MB of entities depending on your thresholds.

 We try to keep output data compressed.
 When dealing with large volume data, this quickly pays off: text compresses very well, often to 20% or less.
 The